 The scar tissue (capsule) that normally forms around the implant may tighten over time and compress the implant, making it feel firm and leading to what is called capsular contracture.
-Capsular contracture may be more common following infection, a build-up of the water portion of the blood (seroma), and a collection of blood (hematoma), and the chance of it happening may increase over time.
-Capsular contracture occurs more commonly in revision-augmentation patients than in primary augmentation patients.
-Because you may have your initial implants replaced, you should be aware that your risk of capsular contracture increases with revisionaugmentation.
-Capsular contracture is a risk factor for implant rupture, and it is the most common reason for reoperation.
+Capsular contracture may be more common following infection, seroma (a build-up of the water portion of the blood), and hematoma (a collection of blood), Capsular contracture occurs more commonly in revision-reconstruction than in primary reconstruction.
+Because you may have your initial implants replaced, you should be aware that your risk of capsular contracture increases with revisionreconstruction.
+Capsular contracture is a risk factor for implant rupture, and it is the most common reason for reoperation in primary reconstruction patients.